Siphnian Treasury: The east frieze

-The east frieze depicts a scene from the Assembly of the Gods during the Trojan War, where the gods are discussing the issue with lively gestures like they are arguing.
-To the right, we see Athena as the head of the gods who side with the Greeks.
-On the left, we see the gods who protect and defend the Trojans: Apollo, Ares, Aphrodite and Artemis.
+The east frieze first depicts a scene from the Assembly of the Gods during the Trojan War, where the gods are discussing the issue with lively gestures, as if they are arguing.
+On the left, we see the gods who side with the Trojans: Ares, Eos, Artemis, and Apollo.
+To the right, we see the gods who side with the Greeks: Thetis, Hera, and Athena.
 In the middle, we see Zeus in a lavish throne.
+The lost part of the frieze would have shown Hermes holding scales while weighing the souls (psychostasia) of Achilles and Memnon.